1 / 2

 Who It's For

-This resource is tailored for first-grade students exploring life science and the needs of living things.
+This resource is tailored for first-grade students exploring life science and the basic needs of living things.
 It is particularly effective for visual learners and early readers who benefit from clear illustrations and word bank support.
 It pairs naturally with a classroom read-aloud about animal behavior or an anchor chart displaying various ecosystems like forests and oceans.

-The `1-LS1-1` standard requires students to understand the relationship between animal needs and their environment, a concept frequently tested in early primary science assessments.
+The 1-LS1-1 standard requires students to understand the relationship between animal needs and their environment, a concept frequently tested in early primary science assessments.
 Research from Fisher & Frey (2014) emphasizes the importance of visual scaffolding, such as the illustrations provided in this animal homes worksheet, to help Grade 1 learners bridge the gap between concrete observation and abstract biological classification.
 By matching four specific animals to their habitats, students practice critical thinking skills that form the basis for later ecosystem studies.
 This task reinforces vocabulary acquisition in the context of scientific inquiry, ensuring that foundational concepts of shelter and survival are mastered before moving to more complex interactions.
 The inclusion of a visual answer key supports immediate feedback, which is a key driver of retention in early childhood education settings.